 PSC 2991Special Topics in Political Thought (Global Justice)

-PSC 2994Special Topics in International Relations (Fear and Politics)
+PSC 2994Special Topics in International Relations (Comparative Politics of Central and Eastern Europe)

 One of the following courses in anthropology or geography relevant to international affairs.
 Many of these courses have lower-level prerequisites as detailed in course descriptions in this Bulletin.